CameronCSS/hangman/README.md

 ### Welcome to the Flask Hangman Game!

-This simple web application lets you play a classic game of Hangman using Flask, a popular web framework in Python.
+This simple web application lets you play a classic game of Hangman using Flask.
 <br>
 The game features a randomly selected word from a predefined list, and you have a limited number of attempts to guess the word correctly.